zhongpc/zhongpc.github.io/opening.md

     * Publication record in AI conferences (e.g., ICLR, ICML, NeurIPS) or their associated workshops.
     * To apply or inquire, please send your CV and Cover Letter to <a href="mailto:am3grouphiring@gmail.com">am3grouphiring@gmail.com</a>.
     * In the Cover Letter, please describe the motivation to work on AI for materials/chemistry, etc. -->
-* <span style="text-decoration: underline">I apologize that I may not be able to respond to every email.</span> If we do not have any openings, I will keep your materials on file and reach out if specific openings arise at a future date.
-* <span style="text-decoration: underline">Regardless of the above openings</span>, we always encourage excellent candidates to apply for Postdoctoral Fellowships:
-    * As an <strong>independent research fellow</strong>, you will enjoy the research freedom while collaborating with the group.
-    * We particularly recommend the application for [Eric and Wendy Schmidt AI in Science Postdoctoral Fellowship](https://www.nus.edu.sg/research/odprt-home/fellowships/eric-and-wendy-schmidt-ai-in-science-postdoctoral-fellowship).
-Please (1) read the eligibility and requirements; (2) get in touch if you have the preferred qualifications & strong interests working on AI4Science.
-    * Other fellowships are potentially available to apply (e.g., Singapore NRF Postdoctoral Fellowship, [LKY Fellowship](https://www.nus.edu.sg/research/odprt-home/fellowships/lee-kuan-yew-postdoctoral-fellowship) and [Presidential Fellowship](https://www.nus.edu.sg/careers/wp-content/uploads/2024/04/NUS-Presidential-Fellowship8.pdf)).

 <strong>Visiting Scholars</strong>: